bhartiy/learnsellacious/pages/36.marketplace/13.store-availability/docs.md

 ![](Screenshot%202020-05-21%20at%2010.50.53%20AM.png)

-2. Configure Store timing in Sellers profile in backend or sellers edit profile in frontend.
-Show store availability(open/closed) is to show store status on the store page and Show store timing is to show store timing on the store page.
+2. Configure Store timing in Sellers profile in backend or sellers edit profile in frontend. **Show store availability**(open/closed) is to show store status on the store page and S**how store timing** is to show store timing on the store page.

 ![](Screenshot%202020-05-21%20at%2010.38.24%20AM.png)